NEUSCHWANSTEIN CASTLE

 Neuschwanstein Castle Courtyard

-While Neuschwanstein’s look is that of a medieval castle, it was equipped inside with state-of-the-art technology at that time.
-For example on every floor of the castle, there were toilets with automatic flushing systems, as well as an air heating system for the whole castle.
+While Neuschwanstein’s look resembles a medieval castle, it was equipped with state-of-the-art technology.
+For example, on every floor of the castle, there were toilets with automatic flushing systems and an air heating system for the whole castle.
 Water was supplied by a nearby spring situated only 200 meters above the castle.
 Neuschwanstein’s positioning is also a fairytale one.
 It is located in the Alps in Bavaria, Germany, in a magnificent landscape, on the top of a hill.
 Neuschwanstein overlooks the Hohenschwangau valley.

-If you come to visit this castle, you will be amazed by the extremely beautiful landscape that surrounds it.
+If you come to visit this castle, you will be amazed by the stunning landscape that surrounds it.
 Also, Neuschwanstein lies very close to the town of Fussen, which is also a popular tourist destination in Germany.
-The construction of the Neuschwanstein castle began in 1869, and originally it was projected to last three years.
+The construction of the Neuschwanstein castle began in 1869, and initially, it was projected to last three years.

-But Ludwig II wanted the castle to be perfect, so the immense building was not finished even at Ludwig’s death in 1886 and it is not completely finished to this day.
-Neuschwanstein Castle has a very beautiful inner garden surrounded by a walled courtyard.
+But Ludwig II wanted the castle to be perfect, so the immense building was not finished even at Ludwig’s death in 1886 and is not finished.
+Neuschwanstein Castle has a beautiful inner garden surrounded by a walled courtyard.
 It even has an artificial cave.

 Neuschwanstein Castle’s inside interior is as beautiful as its outside.
 Though only 14 rooms were finished before Ludwig II’s sudden death in 1886, these rooms were majestically decorated.